-It is important that students attend the exams, where possible, even if he/she believes their performance in the exam will be affected.
+It is important that students attend the exams where possible even if he/she believes the performance in the exam will be affected.
 If a student cannot attend an exam because of illness or misadventure, notify the Aurora College Coordinator immediately.
-Students should never risk harm in order to attend an exam, or attend an exam against medical advice.
+Students should never risk harm in order to attend an exam or attend an exam against medical advice.